wrgr/cppbook/assignments.md

 ### Core Assignment 33 - Common App Essay 2 Revision 2

+Please revise your essay, based on the detailed feedback you received from the essay/resume review process (required), as well as additional feedback from your mentor (optional).

+**General Revision Instructions**

+For your next essay revision, be sure to incorporate feedback from your mentor and other volunteers.
+You can find the feedback by revisiting your previous revision on the webapp.
+Clicking on the magnifying glass icon next to your previous revision will allow you to view the essay; notice that there are now a few more tabs with individualized feedback just for you.
+Be sure to review the marked up essay as well as the Essay Review Sheet.
+Email Liem if you are having trouble with viewing your essay feedback.

+After you've read the feedback, you're required to consider incorporating the suggestions from your reviewers into your next revision for an even more polished essay.
+Typically you'll have at least two reviewers per essay.
+This is by design so that your essay is reviewed with multiple perspectives.
+Be sure to address all the suggestions you received from the reviewed essay and review sheet.
+If you happen to see conflicting suggestions from two different reviewers, use your best judgement and choose the suggestion that makes the most sense to you.  *The essay belongs to you, so you are allowed to discard feedback if it isn't true to you or your voice.
+If you disregard lots of suggestions, be sure to let us know why on the essay/resume review sheet so that we know you considered everything and chose a different direction.*

+Remember, your next revision must be significantly different (and better) than the prior one.
+Before you turn in the essay, briefly compare the two revisions, if they are very similar, you have not make enough improvements!
+Don't forget to keep track of your major changes at the end of your essay as required by the template.

+If you decide you don't like your topic at all, that's ok!
+But please check with us, first, so we can help guide you.
+If you did not complete your earlier draft on time, please check with us about how to proceed.

 #### [](#ca034)

 ### Core Assignment 34 - Common App 1st Draft

+Please develop a first draft of your common app.
+You should make an account and use the commonapp.org official site to fill out the application.
+You must include the additional information essay (Think about any special circumstances you want to explain, or an activity you'd like to highlight.)
+Be sure to include your activities and your regular long common app essay that we've done in other assignments.

+Focus on the following:
+- Completeness and polish
+- Make sure you fill everything out; ask your mentor to look over things.
+- Choose a school in future plans, and fill out the boxes accordingly
+- Make sure you put as many details as you can under activities - remember that you are trying to shape things into a "theme" with your "standout factors."
+Definitely don't write one word descriptions!!!
+- Make sure you fill out any supplement that is required for your chosen school!

+Questions in the forum, please!

 #### [](#ca035)